 The ‘plastic revolution’ arrived in the mid-1980s to early 1990s.
-Being lighter, using plastic meant goods could be transported more easily and at a lower-cost for manufacturers and suppliers.
-Plastic technological advancements saw high-density polyethylene (HDPE) becoming the choice for the milk packaging, and polyethylene terephthalate (PET) for bottled drinks sector.
+Being lighter, using plastic meant goods could be transported more easily and at a lower cost for manufacturers and suppliers.
+Plastic technological advancements saw high-density polyethylene (HDPE) becoming the choice for milk packaging, and polyethylene terephthalate (PET) for the bottled drinks sector.

 The dominance of plastic packaging is all around us.
-Today’s heightened environmental awareness of the impact of plastic production and use is creating a sea-change in attitudes across the glob, and with it a changing demand for alternative packaging materials.
+Today’s heightened environmental awareness of the impact of plastic production and use is creating a sea-change in attitudes across the globe and with it a changing demand for alternative packaging materials.